dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 #### Image variants
-This part tells what is the image based on and what environment DHIS2 will be running in.
+Image variants describe what is the image based on and what environment DHIS2 will be running in.
 At the time of writing this guide, we create the following image variants:

 Debian:
 - `tomcat-9.0-jdk8-openjdk-slim`